AkilTDixon/English-To-Conlang/README.md

 ## 📄 License

-This personal project is for educational and linguistic research purposes only, for use as a third-party helper with phrase generation.
+This personal project is for educational and linguistic research purposes only, for use as a third-party helper with phrase generation, and is not meant for distribution.